MattCCC/fetchff/README.md

 - **`Accept-Encoding`**: `gzip, deflate, br`
   Specifies the content encoding that the client can understand, including gzip, deflate, and Brotli compression.

+> ⚠️ **Accept-Encoding in Node.js:**
+> In Node.js, decompression is handled by the fetch implementation, and users should ensure their environment supports the encodings.

 </details>